OndrejHome/ansible.ha-cluster-pacemaker/README.md

 ha-cluster-pacemaker
 =========

-Role for configuring and expanding basic pacemaker cluster on CentOS/RHEL 6/7 and Fedora 28 systems.
+Role for configuring and expanding basic pacemaker cluster on CentOS/RHEL 6/7, RHEL 8 and Fedora 28/29/30 systems.

-Experimental support for Fedora 29 and RHEL 8 Beta with pcs-0.10 when using OndrejHome.pcs-modules-2 from develop branch.

 Requirements
 ------------